ssenmosip/mosip-temp-documentation/MOSIP-Functional-Requirement-Specifications.md

 Translates the user entered text from primary to secondary language
 ## 6. Registration Application Manager - New
 ### 6.1 Location Geotagging
-Captures the GPS co-ordinates of the client machine to ensure data integrity
+Captures the GPS coordinates of the client machine to ensure data integrity
 ### 6.2 Individual Category Selection
 Helps to distinguish if an applicant is an adult or a child
 ### 6.3 Demo Data Capture